 A: Our Elders began this process, and it is still their process.
 The Kitselas Treaty Office respects our traditions.
 In terms of decision making Kitselas have chosen a democratic approach, where all members are considered equal.
-The people will make the final decision on the AIP and eventually a Final Agreement.
+The people will make the final decision on the Final Agreement.

-Q: How will the information be presented to off-reserve members (to ensure their full understanding)?
+Q: How is information presented to off-reserve members (to ensure their full understanding)?

-A: We need help from family members to reach individuals who live away from home (please encourage others to contact our office to provide updated contact information – see contact info below).
-We will be planning trips to Prince Rupert, Vancouver, and locally.
+A: We need help from family members to reach individuals who live away from home (please encourage others to contact our office to provide updated contact information).
+We plan trips to Prince Rupert and Vancouver, and locally.
 We will continue to correspond with members through mail outs, our website and social media.
 Members who live in Terrace and Thornhill are always invited to attend any community functions taking place in Gitaus and Kulspai.

 A: Modern treaties in BC do not follow the same practices as the numbered treaties in eastern Canada.
 There is no ‘Treaty Day’ where members will receive money as part of our negotiations.
 The Kitselas Government will decide how the cash settlement is used.
 For example, other Nations have chosen to put the cash settlement into an investment account so it can grow.
 It is important to remember that the Cash Settlement (also known as a Capital Transfer) is not intended to sustain the Nation.
 Funding for existing programs, such as Social Assistance, Health and Education, will continue.